 The eye clinic can investigate vision in different ways.
-Various tests can be used to assess how well people see detail, faint edges, peripheral detail and colour.
+Various tests can be used to assess how well people see detail, faint edges, peripheral (side) vision, depth and colour.
 These tests can be adapted for children of different ages.
-Vision in people with nystagmus is often better when both eyes are open together.
+Vision in people with nystagmus is often better when both eyes are open.
 When vision is measured it is often tested one eye at a time with the other eye covered.
-This can lead to a falsely poor level of vision being measured.
-When vision is tested in people with nystagmus it should be measured with both eyes open, and allowing them to use any compensatory head position.
+This can lead to a poorer level of vision being measured than is the case with both eyes.
+When vision is tested in people with nystagmus it should be measured with both eyes open, and allowing them to use any compensatory head position naturally adopted to find their null zone.